chouseknecht/symfony-mariadb-nginx/README.md

 # symfony-mariadb-nginx

-A containerized [symfony](https://symfony.com/) stack you can use to start your next symfony project.
+A containerized [symfony](https://symfony.com/) stack you can use to start your next PHP project.

-Using this framework you're instantly developing your app in containers, plus you automatically get built-in tools that will deploy your app directly to Kubernetes or Openshift.
+Using this framework you're instantly developing your app in containers, plus you automatically get built-in tools to deploy and test your app directly to Kubernetes or Openshift.

 Start with containers and deploy with containers, all within the same framework.
 No duplication.
 No wasted effort.